 The types of cataract surgery that we perform at the Boston Eye group are:

-In phacoemulsification, an ultrasonic oscillating probe is inserted into the eye.
-The probe breaks up the center of the lens.
-The fragments are suctioned from the eye at the same time.
-A small incision that often does not require sutures to close can be used since the cataract is removed in tiny pieces.
-Most of the lens capsule is left behind and a foldable intraocular lens implant, or IOL, is placed permanently inside to help focus light onto the retina.
-Vision returns quickly and one can resume normal activities within a short period of time.
+With this technique, an ultrasonic oscillating probe is inserted into the eye.
+This probe breaks up the center of the lens, while this is happening, the fragments are suctioned from the eye.
+Most of the lens capsule is left behind, but a foldable intraocular lens implant will be placed inside to help focus light onto the retina.
+The incision used for this is very tiny and does not require any sutures to close it.
+There is a very short period of downtime, but vision returns quickly.

-A posterior capsulotomy is a surgical laser procedure that may be necessary after cataract surgery.
-During cataract surgery part of the front (anterior) capsule that holds the lens is removed.
-The clear back (posterior) capsule remains intact.
-As long as that capsule stays clear one has good vision.
-But in 10 to 30% of people, the posterior capsule loses its clarity.
-When this happens, an opening can be made in the capsule with a laser (posterior capsulotomy) to restore normal vision.
+This is a laser procedure that is sometimes necessary after cataract surgery.
+During cataract surgery, part of the anterior capsule is removed.
+This remainder of the capsule holds the lens implant in place.
+The posterior capsule remains fully intact.
+But sometimes, the posterior capsule loses its clarity after cataract surgery.
+When this happens, a laser can be used to restore normal vision.

 After your cataract surgery, you may need to use eye drops.
 Your doctor will let you know when to stop using eye drops after the surgery.
 You mustn’t rub or press on your eye.
 Your ophthalmologist may give you something to cover the eye to protect it.
 Recovery from cataract surgery is relatively quick and simple.
 Most patients notice an immediate improvement in your vision from the surgery.
 Most patients notice an immediate improvement in your vision from the surgery and return to most activities of daily living the next day.